powerdot/Minecraft-Server-Admin/README.md

 [![Minecraft Admin Image](https://storage.yandexcloud.net/actid-storage/Minecraft-Server-Admin/mnjs.png)](https://github.com/powerdot/Minecraft-Server-Admin)

 # Easy deploy

+## Step 1: Get a server
+Rent any server from any VPS/VDS provider: Yandex Cloud, Vscale, DigitalOcean and etc...

+Look for best cofigurations below.

+## Step 2: Login to server via SSH
+*On Windows by Pretty SSH Client.
+*On MacOS/Linux by terminal.

+## Step 3: Install

 Just enter this line:
 ```bash
 wget https://raw.githubusercontent.com/powerdot/Minecraft-Server-Admin/master/install.sh && chmod +x install.sh && ./install.sh
 ```

-Or try it:
+Or try this one:
-Just enter this line:
+Enter line:
 ```bash
 wget https://raw.githubusercontent.com/powerdot/Minecraft-Server-Admin/master/install.sh && chmod +x install.sh
 ```
+And then enter:
 ```bash
 sudo ./install.sh
 ```

 Then we advice you to restart server to erase RAM usage by installing.

 After that you can access your Web Admin by: http://your.ip.address:2020 and your password!
 Hooray!

-# Where to run
+# Configurations

-## You can run server on
-* Yandex Cloud
-* Vscale
-* DigitalOcean
-* ... and any virtual hosting provider!

-## Minimal configuration
+## Minimal
 * Ubuntu 18.04
 * Public IP address
 * Internet connection